bnnyng/garden/content/literature-notes/2019-jaques-social-influence-as-intrinsic-motivation.md

 # Notes

 ## Introduction
-- [[Intrinsically motivated reinforcement learning|Intrinsic motivation for reinforcement learning]] allows agents to learn skills that are useful across a variety of tasks and environments, sometimes without an environmental reward ([[intrinsically-motivated-reinforcement-learning|Singh et al., 2004]]).
+- [[Intrinsically motivated reinforcement learning|Intrinsic motivation for reinforcement learning]] allows agents to learn skills that are useful across a variety of tasks and environments, sometimes without an environmental reward ([[2004-singh-intrinsically-motivated-reinforcement-learning|Singh et al., 2004]]).
 - The authors explore the role of intrinsic *social* motivation by giving agents (in a MARL setting) an intrinsic reward for having a causal influence on other agents’ actions.

 ## Sequential social dilemmas